Speer Goes to Hollywood

 Speer Goes to Hollywood is a 2020 Israeli documentary by director Vanessa Lapa, starring Albert Speer.
 The film premiered at the Berlin International Film Festival in February 2020 as part of the Berlinale Special.
 The Israeli premiere took place as part of the official competition of the Jerusalem Film Festival 2021, where Lapa won the Diamond Award for directing.
 The American premiere took place at the Telluride Film Festival in Colorado.
 The film won the Best Documentary by the Israeli Academy - Ophir Award for the year 2021.

 Synopsis

+Speer Goes To Hollywood is based on forty hours of recorded conversations between screenwriter Andrew Birkin and Albert Speer, an architect and close ally of Adolf Hitler who served as the Minister of Armaments and War Production of Nazi Germany from 1942 to 1945.